ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 .. tip::

-  Besides resource requirements, you can also specify an environment for a task or actor to run in, which can include Python packages, local files, environment variables, and more---see :ref:`Runtime Environments <runtime-environments>` for details.
+  Besides resource requirements, you can also specify an environment for a task or actor to run in, which can include Python packages, local files, environment variables, and more.
+See :ref:`Runtime Environments <runtime-environments>` for details.

 .. note::
   Unit resource requirements that are greater than 1,